Admissions Procedures

 1. Certified translations of all prior secondary and collegiate academic records.

-2. A teacher or counselor letter of recommendation.
+3. 2 letters of recommendation from a teacher or counselor letter of recommendation.

 Online Degree Completion Programs